 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 As marijuana continues to expand the number of places where it is legal, some investors are excited about the profit potential for the cannabis industry.
-Total legal cannabis sales are expected to grow 16 percent a year and reach $43 billion by 2025, according to cannabis research firm New Frontier Data.
+Total legal cannabis sales are expected to grow more than 16 percent a year and reach $51 billion in 2025, according to cannabis research firm New Frontier Data.
 Medical benefits and the growing use of products tied to cannabidiol, or CBD, make the cannabis industry ripe for continued growth.

-While still illegal at the federal level, many states have moved to legalize marijuana in recent years, with the drug being fully legal in 19 states and Washington, D.C. as of 2022.
+While still illegal at the federal level, many states have moved to legalize marijuana in recent years, with the drug being fully legal in 18 states and Washington, D.C. as of 2022.
 California was the first state to legalize medical marijuana in 1996, while Colorado and Washington became the first states to legalize recreational use of the drug in 2012.

-The growth potential is enticing, but there are risks to watch out for.
+Further legalization makes the growth potential enticing, but there are risks to watch out for.
 Here are some key things to consider before investing in cannabis.

 Reasons to consider investing in cannabis

 Any investment in a company or industry will ultimately depend on the profits those companies are able to deliver to shareholders.
 The cannabis industry is no different, but there are some reasons to be excited if you’re a potential investor.

 - Growth potential: The cannabis industry is still relatively young, with many states only just recently legalizing the drug.
 This leaves plenty of room for future growth that could come from further legalization, possibly at the federal level, and a wider adoption of products and uses.